Skills for Life

 To apply for a HALS literacy or numeracy course, please fill in an enquiry form from one of our receptions or telephone 020 8489 2500 for more details.
 We will assess your skills before offering you a place on one of our courses.
 This is to make sure the course you are enrolled on is right for you.

-Haringey Adult Learning Service (HALS) provides free part-time English courses at community venues in Haringey.
+Haringey Adult Learning Service (HALS) provides flexible English courses at community venues in Haringey.
 The courses are for adults who live permanently in the UK, and who have UK and EU citizenship or leave to remain, or who are asylum seekers.

-To apply for a HALS ESOL course, fill in an ESOL enquiry form at reception on the 2nd floor of Wood Green Central Library, High Road, Wood Green, N22 6XD.
-ESOL courses are usually full, with long waiting lists, so we advise all applicants to apply to other providers as well as to HALS.
+To apply for a HALS ESOL course, book onto an initial assessment waiting list at reception on the 2nd floor of Wood Green Central Library, High Road, Wood Green, N22 6XD.
+You will be invited by letter or email to attend an initial assessment to establish your level.
+There may be a long waiting list and therefore you may not be contacted immediately.
+We would advise all applicants to apply to other providers as well as to HALS.

 Are you a parent or carer of a child in a Haringey school?